thom4parisot/photography/source/_posts/2016/estonia.md

       city: Viljandi
       region: Viljandi County
     comment: |-
-      The last ray of lights of the day of my last day in Estonia.
+      The last ray of lights of my last day in Estonia.

       And Benoit just sent me an email.
 ---